developedByQ/SimpleApp/README.md

 # SimpleApp
-An application that takes in a sentence, and return the frequency of each word within the sentence.
+An application that takes in a sentence, and returns the frequency of each word within the sentence.

 ![](https://github.com/developedByQ/SimpleApp/blob/main/SimpleApp.gif)